 Once both cycles are taken into consideration, they form a nearly perfect birth control system that has a success rate of over 98%, higher than even the pill.
-But this system is completely free and natural and once known how to use it, every woman can use this method to control her own fertility – whatever her circumstances and wherever in the world she lives.
+But this system is completely free and natural and once you know how to use it, every woman can use this method to control her fertility – whatever her circumstances and wherever in the world she lives.

 I find it hard to believe that this system is not more widely known and available to all women.

 Here is an example of how to use this method.